whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-19-Gentlemans-Box-Subscription-July-2016-Review.md

 <br>

-This month includes a couple of boxed items, interesting, can't wait to see what they are!
+This month includes a couple of boxed items.
+Interesting... can't wait to see what they are!

 <br>